quanteda/quanteda.textstats/cran-comments.md

 - With respect to the note about Meik Michalke, we feel that the most appropriate acknowledgement here is that which we have provided: a citation to his package.
 While we used the same names for the measures as from that package, we did not use any of the code from koRpus.
 Instead, we wrote original code that implemented the same readability functions, and checked each according to the original sources provided in our bibliography.

   To verify this, however, I contacted Meik and asked him how he wished to be acknowledged.
-He suggested a slightly revised bibliographic entry for each of `textstat_readability()` and `textstat_lexdiv()`, but was otherwise happy with the level of our acknowledgement.
+He suggested a slightly revised bibliographic entry for each of `textstat_readability()` and `textstat_lexdiv()`, a change that we have implemented now.
+He was otherwise happy with the means of our acknowledgement.

 ## Test environments